darylhjd/genshin-api/README.md

 # genshin-api

-Go wrapper around a Genshin Impact API.
+Golang wrapper for a fan-made Genshin Impact API.
+An example of how to use this API can be found in [this](https://github.com/darylhjd/go-genshin-impact-tele-bot) repository.

 API can be found [here](https://api.genshin.dev/).
 GitHub repo for API is [here](https://github.com/genshindev/api).

 Feel free to contribute to this project!

 ## Examples